 How to Grow Blueberries from Seeds

 To prepare blueberry seeds for planting, the fruit will need to be macerated.
-This can be done in a food processor, blender or mashed in a
+This can be done in a food processor, blender, or mashed in a bowl.
+Add a little water to the berries as you do this.
+Once the fruit is mashed, remove the floating pulp.
+Seeds will sink to the bottom.
+You may need to add water several times to remove the pulp completely.

 Once you have gathered the blueberry bush seeds, they must be scarified.
 Place them in some damp paper towels and put them in the freezer for 90 days.
 Cold stratification will break the seeds’ rest period so they are ready for planting.